Humboldt Park in Chicago in Cook County, Illinois — The American Midwest (Great Lakes)

 Erected by Chicago Park District.

 Location.
 41° 54.402′ N, 87° 42.104′ W. Marker is in Chicago, Illinois, in Cook County.
 It is in Humboldt Park.
-Marker can be reached from North Humboldt Boulevard, 0.3 miles north of Division Street.
+It can be reached from North Humboldt Boulevard 0.3 miles north of Division Street.
 The marker is next to the walkway around the lagoon to the west of Humboldt Boulevard, and accessible from the roadway that leads to the Humboldt Park Fieldhouse a few hundred feet west.
 The statue to Leif Erikson is up the hill, between the marker and the boulevard.
 Touch for map.
 Marker is at or near this postal address: 1440 North Humboldt Boulevard, Chicago IL 60622, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Humboldt Park (about 600 feet away, measured in a direct line); The Boulevard System (approx. ¼ mile away); a different marker also named Humboldt Park (approx. ¼ mile away); Jens Jensen (approx. 0.3 miles away); L. Frank Baum (approx. 0.4 miles away); Logan Square Boulevards (approx. 0.6 miles away); a different marker also named Logan Square Boulevards (approx. ¾ mile away); a different marker also named Logan Square Boulevards (approx. one mile away).
+steps from this marker); a different marker also named Humboldt Park (about 600 feet away, measured in a direct line); The Boulevard System (approx. Ό mile away); a different marker also named Humboldt Park (approx. Ό mile away); Jens Jensen (approx. 0.3 miles away); L. Frank Baum (approx. 0.4 miles away); a different marker also named The Boulevard System (approx. half a mile away); a different marker also named Humboldt Park (approx. half a mile away).
 Touch for a list and map of all markers in Chicago.

 More about this marker.
 The front of the marker includes a map of Humboldt Park.
 The back has a list of park regulations.